With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreSierras Residential Services Inc is a mental health clinic in Harnett County, NC, located at 292 Sierra Trail, 28390.
+Learn MoreSierras Residential Services Inc is a mental health facility in Harnett County, NC, located at 292 Sierra Trail, 28390.
 Sierras Residential Services Inc provides outpatient treatment and residential treatment.
-Sierras Residential Services Inc offers group therapy, cognitive behavioral therapy and activity therapy to children / adolescents.
+Sierras Residential Services Inc provides cognitive behavioral therapy, psychotropic medication and group therapy to children / adolescents.
 Sierras Residential Services Inc also supports children/adolescents with serious emotional disturbance.
-Additional services offered at Sierras Residential Services Inc include case management.
+Some other services available at Sierras Residential Services Inc include case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.